Tag Archives: Relationships

 She’s My Mama

 This past week, we celebrated Mama’s 79th birthday at an Italian restaurant.
 She doesn’t like her pictures taken and has always been shy in front of the camera.
-Rest assured, she enjoyed her day, having no problem dining out and in opening gifts.
+Rest assured, she enjoyed her day, having no problem dining out and opening gifts.

 mom

-Initially, when I shared with Mama that I was writing my memoirs she laughed and squealed, “Mary, what kind of book is that going to be?”
+Initially, when I shared with Mama that I was writing my memoirs, she laughed and squealed, “Mary, what kind of book is that going to be?”

 I chuckled, answering, “Stranger than fiction, of course.”